What type of writing advice to follow? (video)

 Thanks for your terrific — and amusing — question, Andy.
 As a mother of triplets, I know what you mean about parenting books.
 There is so much conflicting advice out there, it’s often helpful — and less confusing to our kids — to follow the recommendations of just one expert.

-With writing, however, you’re dealing with your own life and, I hope, at a time when you’re less vulnerable than a 7-year-old.
+With writing, however, you’re dealing with your own life and, I hope, when you’re less vulnerable than a 7-year-old.

 The other thing about writing is that while there are certain principles that apply to most people, we’re all unique.
 You’re probably going to be better tailoring your own plan — one that works specifically for you.